-'Piece of lying s***t': Woman bludgeons 'cheating' partner, burns down his house
+'Piece of lying s***': Woman bludgeons 'cheating' partner, burns down his house

 He said it was clear Cresswell was the more provocative and aggressive of the two.

-On the evidence heard in court, Oxenham's was more cogent and reliable than that of Cresswell's, Judge Hikaka said.
+Oxenham's evidence was more cogent and reliable than that of Cresswell's, Judge Hikaka said.

 He was satisfied beyond a reasonable doubt that she was guilty of assaulting Oxenham with the wooden weapon.